-The opioid crisis has developed partially as a result of the overprescribing of opioids for pain relief.
-When a drug is relied on heavily for a person to be able to function normally, tolerance develops and more of the drug is needed for it to be effective, and eventually the relief the drug provides becomes minimal, requiring stronger, and greater quantities, of drugs.
-Although opioids have a place as a legitimate pain treatment option for those suffering extreme pain, we also need to bring other options to light for those who choose not to take opioids any longer, or can’t due to their addiction issues.
+The first wave of the opioid crisis developed partially as a result of opioids being overprescribed for pain relief.
+When a person relies on an opioid medication long-term in order to be able to function normally, they commonly develop dependence.
+With opioids, there is a heightened risk of addiction, which goes beyond dependence.
+Although opioids are effective pain relievers that have a place as a legitimate treatment option for those suffering chronic or extreme pain, they are not the only possible treatment.
+We need to bring other options to light for those who choose not to take opioids any longer, or who can’t safely take them anymore due to their addiction issues.

-A recent study showed that 2/3 of people who died from overdose were diagnosed with chronic pain and being treated for it before their death.
+A recent study showed that people with chronic pain were at an increased risk of opioid overdose.
 It is important, therefore, that any attempts to treat addiction to opioids make adequate provision for pain relief through other means.

-Chronic pain affects the whole being; the physical, mental, emotional, and the spiritual.
+To be clear, pain is not just a minor inconvenience.
+Chronic pain has a major impact on well-being and quality of life.
 While it is felt in the body, pain is a function of the brain and the nervous system.
-Chronic pain alters brain structures, and leaves the sufferer highly prone to depression, anxiety, and reduced mental functioning.
+Chronic pain alters brain structures and leaves the sufferer highly prone to depression, anxiety, and reduced mental functioning.

-There are several medical approaches to help people deal with opioid addiction, but other complementary, holistic solutions.
+There are several medical approaches to help people deal with opioid addiction, but other complementary, holistic solutions also exist.

 M. Catherine Bushnell, Ph.D., of the National Center for Complementary and Integrative Health (NCCIH) at the U.S. National Institutes of Health (NIH), found that “Practicing yoga has the opposite effect on the brain as does chronic pain.”